PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 Consider having the `[Caps Lock]` key remapped to the `[Ctrl]` or `[Esc]` key.
 What other remappings can you make to improve productivity?

-For Mac users, look at [Karabiner-Elements](https://karabiner-elements.pqrs.org), which is free and makes it possible to remap every key and introduce a hyper key.
+For Mac users, look at [Karabiner-Elements](https://karabiner-elements.pqrs.org), which is free and makes it possible to remap every key and introduce a hyper key (see [YouTube video](https://www.youtube.com/watch?v=j4b_uQX3Vu0&pp=0gcJCesJAYcqIYzv)).
 There are other choices for Windows and Linux.

 ## Fix command (fc)